Summer Camp Staff

 Meet Our Year-Round Camp Family!

 Richard Bombach is a graduate of Oklahoma State University whose calling has always been camp.
 After working in the Texas camping industry for 14 years, camp is not just a job to him—it’s a culture and way of life.
 He and his wife, Jessica, met at summer camp when they worked as camp counselors together.
 Deepening their connection to camp, Richard proposed to her at camp and had a former camp director officiate their wedding ceremony.
-The couple now has two beautiful daughters—four-year-old, Amaya, and one-year-old, Annabelle, who are both future Mo-Ranch summer campers!
+The couple now has two beautiful daughters—five-year-old, Amaya, and two-year-old, Annabelle, who are both future Mo-Ranch summer campers!

 Richard has always loved the Texas Hill Country and its long history of generations of campers that find their way here to grow, play and pray along the beautiful Guadalupe River.
 The opportunity to serve in the capacity of director of camps for Mo-Ranch Summer Camp was something that he could not pass up and presented itself to him at the right time after his battle with cancer.
 As a cancer survivor, Richard looks forward to sharing his journey and seeing God’s plan unfold for him with his new calling and camp family in the Hill Country.